NinaCarlino/blog/source/blog/2015/understanding-and-using-adts-in-rust.markdown

     else                 { FizzedEnum::Int(num) }
 }
 ```
+The logic for which category of FizzedEnum is returned from fizzer() follows the rules of FizzBuzz.

 The above function **returns one type**, FizzedEnum, which **can be in
 only one of the states** FizzBuzz, Fizz, Buzz, or Int.
 While the
 first three members of the enum FizzedEnum have no contents the
 fourth member, Int, wraps an integer of type isize.

-This is a **very important point**: From this function the state of the
+This is a **VERY IMPORTANT** point: From this function the state of the
 resulting FizzedEnum is returned.
 This resulting FizzedEnum type carries
 information about its own state. **If the FizzedEnum is in the 'Int' state
 it also carries the value of an integer**.

-**Using this principle one may create functions that are capable of returning Enums that "carry" any type of data.
-This is the very crux on which the principle of enums exists.
+**Using this principle one may create functions that are capable of returning Enums that "carry" any type of data .
+This is the crux on which the principle of enums exists.
 This is their purpose.**

-The logic for which category of FizzedEnum is returned is
-pretty obvious and requires no explanation (this is FizzBuzz for
-goodess sake).

 #### Matching on an Enum

 This is the main function.
-The main function is executed when
-the Rust binary is executed.
+The main function is executed when the Rust binary is executed.

 ```rust
 fn main() {